How Houston's Humidity Affects Your Home's Exterior

 July through September: Peak humidity at 80 to 90%.
 Afternoon thunderstorms are nearly daily.
 Surfaces get wet, bake in 100-degree heat, then get wet again.
 This cycle accelerates biological growth faster than any other time of year.
 It is also hurricane season, which can deposit massive amounts of debris and flood residue on properties.

-October through December: Humidity drops slightly to 70 to 80%.
-Morning fog becomes common.
-This is the ideal time for fall cleaning, removing the summer's buildup before it sets in over winter.
+October through December: Humidity often drops slightly and morning fog becomes common.
+This can be a useful fall cleaning window for removing summer buildup before it sets in over winter.

 What You Can Do About It

-- Schedule a full property cleaning at least once a year, ideally in fall (October or November) after the worst of summer humidity has passed
+- Review full-property cleaning at least once a year, often in fall after the worst of summer humidity has passed

 - Properties under heavy tree canopy should consider cleaning twice a year (spring and fall)